Cloudflare: Response to the Russian invasion of Ukraine

 After Russia invaded Ukraine in late February 2022, Ukrainian Vice Prime Minister, Minister of Digital Transformation Mykhailo Fedorov and others called on Cloudflare to stop providing its services in the Russian market amidst reports that Russia-linked websites spreading disinformation were using the company's content delivery network services.
 Cloudflare CEO Matthew Prince responded that the company decided to remain providing services to Russian people to counter Russia's attempts to raise a 'digital iron curtain'.
 Prince shared that "Indiscriminately terminating service would do little to harm the Russian government but would both limit [Russian citizens'] access to information outside the country and make significantly more vulnerable those who have used us to shield themselves as they have criticized the government."
 The company later said it had minimal sales and commercial activity in Russia and had "terminated any customers we have identified as tied to sanctioned entities".

 Cloudflare's Project Galileo, launched in 2014, offers DDoS protection to NGOs for free.
 In 2022, they extended free protection to Ukrainian government and telecoms.

+Copyright lawsuit

+In 2022, Japanese publishers Shueisha, Kodansha, Shogakukan, and Kadokawa Shoten filed a copyright lawsuit against Cloudflare, alleging that the service was distributing data to manga piracy sites and sought an injunction and JPY460 million (USD4 million) in damages.
+On November 19, 2025, a judge ruled in favor of the publishers.
+While the ruling recognized approximately JPY3.6 billion (USD24 million) in damages, Cloudflare was ordered to pay a total amount of JPY500 million (USD3.6 million), as the publishers claimed that Cloudflare was only partially responsible for the damages.